kamleshmca10/Automated-CI-Service/README.md

 * docker - With the help of [docker.io](http://docker.io) containers we isolate and load custom testing environments (determined by the project githooks & configuration parameters) for the target project.

-* ansible - The ansible toolkit (see ansible-toolkit folder) shipped with this project allows for easy grouping & management using predefined templates for various services which helps ensure each docker container can be syncronized and customized for various roles etc.
+* ansible - Using [ansible](http://ansible.com) (see ansible-toolkit folder) shipped with this project allows for easy grouping & management using predefined templates for various services which helps ensure each docker container can be syncronized and customized for various roles etc.